edgexfoundry/edgex-docs/docs_src/security/Ch-Secure-Consul.md

 ## Consul access token with Vault integration

-In order to reduce another token generation system to maintain, we utilize the Vault's feature of `Consul Secrets Engine` APIs, governed by Vault itself, and they are integrated with Consul.
+In order to reduce another token generation system to maintain, we utilize the Vault's feature of `Consul Secrets Engine` APIs, governed by Vault itself, and integrated with Consul.
 Consul service itself provides ACL system and is enabled via Consul's configuration settings like:

 ```hcl